databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/60-optimize-table.md

 - `OPTIMIZE TABLE <table_name> PURGE`

     Purges the historical data of table.
-Only the latest snapshot (including the segments and blocks referenced by this snapshot) will be kept.
+Only the latest snapshot (including the segments, blocks and table statistic file referenced by this snapshot) will be kept.

 - `OPTIMIZE TABLE <table_name> COMPACT [LIMIT <segment_count>]`